Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Tigers have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).

-- LSU's games this year have gone over the point total three times in nine opportunities (33.3%).
+- LSU's games this year have gone over the total in three out of nine opportunities (33.3%).

-- LSU is 3-2 against the spread and 4-1 overall when the team puts up more than 24.0 points.
+- LSU is 3-2 against the spread and 4-1 overall in games when it puts up more than 24.0 points.

-- LSU is 2-3 against the spread and 2-3 overall when the team churns out over 351.2 yards.
+- In games that LSU picks up more than 351.2 yards, the team is 2-3 against the spread and 2-3 overall.

 - The Tigers have 10 turnovers this season, equal to the number of takeaways for the Razorbacks.